g-savitha/portfolio/content/posts/34-config-driven-ui.md

   - frontend
 ---

-Have you ever wondered how Amazon changes their entire homepage layout during their Great Indian Festival without deploying new code?
+Have you ever wondered how e-commerce platforms change their entire homepage layout during sale events without deploying new code?

 How do they A/B test different layouts across millions of users instantly?

-The answer lies in a powerful architectural pattern that most developers overlook: **_Config-Driven UI_** ✨.
+The answer might lie in a powerful architectural pattern: **_Config-Driven UI_** ✨.

 ## The "Aha!"
 Moment